JasonYao/NYU-Bobst-Library-Reservation-Automator-Java/README.md

 `nano settings` -> Edit the settings file using the nano editor, it's pretty self-explanatory.
 When done with editing, use `CTRL` + `x`, and then `y` and `ENTER` to save the settings file.

-Download your use logins file by exporting from the google docs, and then move it into the `~/projects/NYU-Bobst-Library-Reservation-Automator-Java` directory.
+Download your user logins file by exporting from the google docs, and then move it into the `~/projects/NYU-Bobst-Library-Reservation-Automator-Java` directory.

 `java -jar Automator.jar` -> This will run the Java applet, assuming you have java installed on your computer.